|

 // JSPTemplates imports import org.tp23.jasper.*; import org.tp23.jsp.*; ... // java.mail stuff MimeMessage emailMessage = new MimeMessage(session); emailMessage.addFrom(fromAddresses); emailMessage.addRecipients(Message.RecipientType.BCC, toAddresses); emailMessage.setSubject(subject); // MyJasper stuff Engine engine = new MyJasper(); Map parameters = new HashMap(); parameters.put("user",user); emailMessage.setText( engine.getOutput("standardMessage.jsp",parameters) ); SMTPTransport.send(emailMessage);

-directory of the JSPTemplate installationjsp
+parser.jar, and jaxp.jar and servelt.jarlib directory of the JSPTemplate installationjsp directory and a classes directory

-for JSP's and the auto generated code/bytecodes.work
+for JSP's and the auto generated code/bytecodes.work directoryclasses directory in the classpath.
+Use what ever

-classpath method you like, either %CLASSPATH%
+classpath method you like, either %CLASSPATH% or -classpath

-in a batch file, or anything that sets the System property java.class.path
+in a batch file, or anything that sets the System property java.class.path.

-object passing the
+org.tp23.jasper.MyJasper object passing the

 two directories created as strings (local filesystem naming conventions